 The MPP is a 12-month program primarily designed for full-time study.
-Program curriculum is guided by The School of Public Policy’s three focus areas:
+Program curriculum is guided by The School of Public Policy’s four focus areas:

 Watch Dr. Jennifer Winter, Scientific Director, Energy and Environmental Policy, discuss her approach to teaching, her research and the benefits of the MPP degree at The School.

 Students are normally required to complete two preparatory courses, a block week course on effective writing and research skills, eight core courses (one of which involves completion of a capstone project in which they apply the skills they have learned to a well-defined issue of public policy) and two elective courses.
 The final product of the capstone project is expected to be a high quality research report.
 Work on the capstone project will be supervised by a School of Public Policy (SPP) faculty member and will typically also involve input from an expert in the private sector or government.

 Of the ten required courses beyond the preparatory stage, eight are mandatory.
 Required courses are designed for the MPP program and are taught by faculty appointed to or affiliated with the School of Public Policy.
 Depending on their background, students may be exempted from one or more of the mandatory courses.
 In such cases students will be required to replace the course from which they have been exempted with an approved elective course.